How do Machine Learning Models Change?: RESULTS

-In general, we observe that the type of a given commit is a good predictor for the type of the following one, as two consecutive commits are very likely to be of the same type.
-This pattern is particularly evident for commits of type \textit{External Documentation}, \textit{Output Data}, \textit{Sharing}, \textit{Training Infrastructure}, and \textit{Validation Infrastructure}.
-Conversely, this is not the case for commits of type \textit{Pre-processing}.
-By analyzing the probabilities between different commit types, we can observe that a commit of type \textit{Training Infrastructure} is likely to be preceded by one of the following types: \textit{Pipeline Performance}, \textit{Pre-processing}, or \textit{Validation Infrastructure}.
+Beyond self-transitions, the most powerful pattern observed is the prevalence of transitions leading to \textit{Output Data} commits.
+A commit involving \textit{Internal Documentation} is followed by an \textit{Output Data} commit with 0.961 probability.
+Similarly, \textit{Pipeline Performance} (0.879), \textit{Parameter Tuning} (0.808), \textit{Model Structure} (0.749), and \textit{Add Dependency} (0.762) commits are all highly likely to be immediately followed by an \textit{Output Data} commit.
+This strongly suggests a common workflow where any significant change (to code, parameters, performance, or logging) triggers a new pipeline execution, the results of which (the model artifacts, i.e., \textit{Output Data}) are saved in the subsequent commit.
+Other notable dependencies include performance optimizations leading to sharing activities (\(P(\textit{Sharing}_{t1} | \textit{Pipeline Performance}_{t0}) = 0.818\)) and project metadata changes being followed by performance updates (\(P(\textit{Pipeline Performance}_{t1} | \textit{Project Metadata}_{t0}) = 0.562\)).

 The trained DBN, unrolled for 2 time steps, contains a total of 40 nodes.
 However, it can be simplified when predicting a specific commit type at the next time step.
-For example, the DBN used to estimate the probability of a commit being of type \textit{Project Metadata}, given all variables from the previous time step, is shown in Fig.~\ref{fig:dbn_Project_Metadatat1}.
+For example, the DBN used to estimate the probability of a commit being of type \textit{External Documentation}, given all variables from the previous time step, is shown in Fig.~\ref{fig:dbn_ExternalDocumentation1}.